Always something to do for the holidays or rainy day?

-His real name is unknown, but he uses the alias "Hiram K Hackenbacker" and "Mr. X ”to protect his identity from the outside world while developing new machines and aircraft for other companies, such as the Skythrust.
+His real name is unknown, but he uses the alias “Hiram K Hackenbacker” and “Mr. X” to protect his identity from the outside world while discovering new machines and airplanes develops for other companies, such as the Skythrust.

 Brains is an extremely bright, highly focused and intense person, who spends most of his time inventing.

 Despite Brains's timid and stammering manner, he is an accomplished diver and highly skilled marksman.

 He enjoys studying trigonometry and thermodynamics in his spare time, and has a fondness for chess.
 An extreme perfectionist who is never satisfied with his inventions, he continuously tries to improve them.

 Performances, missions and adventures

 Brains appears in 28 episodes (exceptions: Martian Invasion, The Perils of Penelope, The Impostors and The Duchess Assignment).
 In End Of The Road he only appears in a non-speaking role.